 The one to two hours of exercise is best if distributed throughout the day via a schedule.
 Here is an example of a typical schedule for a dog whose parents live in the city with a 9-5 pm workday.

-I like to focus on the energy level and gait (how the dog walks) of the dog.
+I like to focus on the energy level and natural walking pace of the dog.
 Because in my experience as a Pet Care Specialist, that’s what matters.

 The Chihuahua’s quick tiny steps matched the Pit-Bull’s slow but more extended steps.
 One didn’t slow down the other, or force the other to speed up.

-But if you have a high-energy dog, they may have a faster gait and therefore require a faster-paced walk to expend their energy.
-So instead of getting frustrated that your dog is pulling, you have to observe and learn your dog’s natural pace.
+But if you have a high-energy dog, they may have a faster walking pace, and therefore require a faster-paced walk to expend their energy.
+Therefore, instead of getting frustrated that your dog is pulling, you have to observe and learn your dog’s natural pace.